2-alchemists/krossboard-docs/content/docs/analytics-reports-and-data-export.md

 ![](/images/docs/screenshorts/krossboard-cluster-usage-trends.png)

 ## Global Usage Trends & History
-This page provides a comprehensive usage reports covering all clusters for a user-defined period of time.
-The intend of those reports is to provide an at-a-glance visualization to compare the usage of different clusters for any period of time.
+This page provides comprehensive usage reports covering all clusters for a user-defined period of time.
+The intent of these reports is to provide an at-a-glance visualization to compare the usage of different clusters for any period of time.

 To export the backing data in CSV, click the export link next to the selected period.